What actually. What we’ve seen in real deployments

 Minimal interference

-we found that wide channels are not always usable in practice.
+In dense urban areas, especially in parts of Europe and Southeast Asia, we found that wide channels are not always usable in practice.

-So while the capability is there
+So while the capability is there, real-world gains vary.

 Wi-Fi 7 improves how multiple devices share the network.

-In -user scenarios.
+In-user scenarios.
 Homes with many devices or small offices.

 We observed: